ibexa/documentation-developer/docs/guide/user_management.md

 You can also pass additional parameters to the view (line 35).
 In this case, at the instance of exception (line 40), the subscriber displays the `expired_credentials.html.twig` template (line 42).

-Remember to provide the template and point to it in the subscriber.
+Remember to provide a template and point to it in the subscriber.

 Template example: